Ingestion pipeline reference

 Parse body

-Parse the body field with this Parse JSON transformation:
+Parse the body attribute with this Parse JSON transformation:

 • Name: Parse body